 Devils backup G Domingue shuts down Caps

 Nico Hischier scored twice and backup goaltender Louis Domingue sparkled in goal as the visiting New Jersey Devils claimed an emphatic 5-1 upset victory over the Washington Capitals on Saturday night.
-Without No. 1 goalie Mackenzie Blackwood -- as well as rookie forward Jack Hughes -- out of action due to an upper-body injury - the Devils were forced to turn to Domingue.
+With No. 1 goalie Mackenzie Blackwood -- as well as rookie forward Jack Hughes -- out of action due to an upper-body injury, the Devils were forced to turn to Domingue.
 He responded with a 33-save performance for just his second win of the season.

 Domingue, who spent the first six weeks of the season in the minors, delivered key saves on Alex Ovechkin when his team held a 1-0 lead, Carl Hagelin when it was 2-0, then Radko Gudas early in the third period.
 At the other end, Hischier led the Devils, opening the scoring 5:27 into the game by showing off his speed and skill.
 Hischier gained the puck at the offensive blue line during a two-on-one rush and instead of passing drove to the net, held off the check and slid the puck into the cage.